 Rolling ping pong balls into houses

-This activity probably explains itself.
+This title of the activity explains itself.
 We used colored ping pong balls and played with the whole family.
-After we were done rolling ping pong balls, we switched to sending cars to these little garages – it turns out Scarlett’s dad had a collection of little racing cars that were great for this activity.
+After we were done rolling ping pong balls, we switched to sending cars to these little garages – it turns out Scarlett’s has had a collection of little racing cars that were great for this activity.

 Sensory play with frozen flowers

 We had flowers left over after Mother’s day, so I put some of them into an ice cube tray and froze it.
 Later on, it was a fun sensory experience for Scarlett to play with these flowery ice cubes.
 She poured water on them from a teapot and watched them melt.

 Stickers on a frog window activity

 First, I drew a picture of a frog on a piece of paper.
 Then I put it inside a clear sheet protector, taped it to the window and gave green round stickers to Scarlett to put it on a frog.
 Scarlett is 20 months old now and it seems that she understood what she needs to do.
 We tried this activity at 18 months as well, and at that point she was placing stickers all over the sheet.
 I like to use clear sheet protector since stickers can be removed and changed position, and also because the drawing can be reused with another sheet protector.

 Matching foam numbers to their outlines